nihirash/agon-music-track-compiler/README.md

  F <- Volume(from 0 to F, hex number)
 ```

+As note can be used also `R--`(release - stop playing current note).
+And as placeholder for ANY paramenter(note with octave IS single parameter) can be used symbol `-` - it will say that nothing changed from past line.

 When you'll prepare your track - you can built it with compiler with command like this:
 ```
 ./nmc example/blues player/track.bin